Siva-Mula-03/Stock-Market-Analysis-React_WebApplication/README.md

 # Stock-Market-Analysis-React_WebApplication
-•  It is a web application developed using React and utilizes React Hooks for state management and component logic.
+•  It is a web application developed using React and utilizes React Hooks for state management and component logic which performs following functions listed below.

 # Analysis of the Indian Stock market
 Define a structure having 5 members’ wiz Open, High, Low and Close price of stock and volume.